imoote/gitnotes/README.md

 # Personal Programming Notes: GIT

 These notes on the use of Git are the latest addition to my personal "**_Personal Programming Notes_**" project.
-My "**_Personal Programming Notes_**" series summarizes usage, and document best practices, for various languages, frameworks, and tools.
+My "**_Personal Programming Notes_**" series summarizes usage, and documents best practices, for various languages, frameworks, and tools.
 I move back and forth between languages, frameworks, platforms, and tools, but because my experience is broad my knowledge isn't always deep and I often need a quick refresher when I do.

 The base work for this document is in "flat open document" (.fodt) format -- OpenDocument XML.
 I started this quite some time ago before leaving it by the wayside.
 I've returned to the document with a desire to codify my more-mature understanding of GIT.